 1. Your spouse is controlling/dominating you

-Akanksha says, “The whole environment of marriage becomes unsafe when one partner begins to control and dominate the other one.
-Your spouse is not your boss, who can tell you what to do and what not to do.
+Aakhansha says, “The whole environment of marriage becomes unsafe when one partner begins to control and dominate the other one.
+Your spouse is not your boss who can tell you what to do and what not to do.
 You are not here to follow their orders.
-There’s a reason why spouses are called partners.”
+There’s a reason that spouses are called partners.”

 Being controlled may make one feel insignificant, triggering self-esteem and self-worth issues.
+They will make you feel smaller by trying to exert control over you.
+The moment you feel like you are being controlled, speak up and let it come to light that you don’t like being told what to do.
+The sooner you address this problem at birth, the better it will be for your mental health.
 According to a study, one of the main causes of depression in a married woman is the feeling of having less or no power in the marriage.

 2. Codependency in marriage could result in unhappiness